AZT Race GPS Data

 The AZT leaves Picketpost trailhead on singletrack for a couple miles.
 It then skirts the Superstition Wilderness by accessing a series of jeep roads.
 Resupply can be found in Queen Valley before returning to more remote jeep roads.

 Connect to a fun maze of trails in Gold Canyon and then restock at the nearby shopping center.
-A bit of pavement leads to the Jacob Crosscut trail where stunning views of the Superstitions can be had.
+Horse trails and a bit of pavement lead to the Jacob Crosscut trail where stunning views of the Superstitions can be had.
 Cross AZ88 and follow a series of dirt roads & singletrack.
 Exit the Goldfield Mtns. via Bulldog Canyon.
 Follow pavement by Saguaro Lake (Snacks/water can be found at the marina) and pick up an OHV route linking into the graded 4 Peaks road.
 Climb away.
 At the summit the route joins the AZT for more jeep road traversing on the Mazatzal Divide.
 Singletrack takes riders down to Sunflower (No services) where it crosses AZ87.
 Water should be flowing in Sycamore Creek before Sunflower.

 Ride about 5 miles of AZT on the north side of AZ87, then connect to pavement – remnants of the old Beeline Hwy.
 Begin a climb up dirt FS201 then veer off onto FS25 to FS25A for some rugged backcountry climbing.
 Shade and water can be found along West Fork Creek before joining the AZT once more along the Cornucopia Trail #86.
 The singletrack ends at the Mt.
 Peeley trailhead before resuming more dirt road along FS201.
-At the top look for the Goldridge Trail #47 and begin a 5 mile descent to the Deer Creek trailhead.
+At the top look for the Gold Ridge Trail #47 and begin a 5 mile rowdy descent to the Deer Creek trailhead.
 Cross AZ87 and ride the 3 paved miles of AZ188 to Jake’s Corner.
 Take a dirt road spur to Rye, then begin the first in a series of rugged climbs.

 Cross Lake Mary road and continue north.
 Mormon Lake is slightly off route, but many riders use this as a resupply point.
 The trail continues north on singletrack and eventually crosses Lake Mary Road for a second time.
 Jeep roads await along with rocks & post-holing from free ranging cattle.
 Welcome to Anderson Mesa.
 The trail drops off the mesa and returns to blissful singletrack leading towards Flagstaff.

 The route now utilizes the Mt.
 Elden passage and takes riders up Fisher Point and through Walnut Canyon.
 The trail climbs around the north side of Mt.
 Elden and rejoins the Flagstaff cutoff near Schultz Creek.
 The trail climbs steadily on the shoulder of Mt.
 Humphreys topping out near 9,000′ below Arizona Snowbowl ski resort.
-Enjoy a long methodical descent to the open ranch lands of Babbitt Ranch and more new singletrack.
-The Coconino Rim brings more singletrack riding all the way in to Tusayan and beyond.
+Enjoy a long methodical descent to the open ranch lands of Babbitt Ranch and more singletrack.
+The Coconino Rim brings singletrack riding all the way in to Tusayan and beyond.

 Enter the Grand Canyon via bikepath, then a bit of singletrack leading to the South Kaibab trail.
 Focus on the task at hand, dismantle your bike, strap it to your back and begin the 21 mile trek to the North Rim. *The wheels must NOT touch the ground!!
 No exceptions.
 No napping on the trail, if you plan to snooze, you must obtain a camping permit for either Bright Angel or Cottonwood CGs*

 On the north side, the Kaibab Plateau offers forested singletrack and open meadow riding with some hike-a-bike mixed in.
 Jacob Lake is the last resupply, slightly off-route, roughly 30 miles from the finish.
 Cross US89A and begin a singletrack assault towards the Utah state line.
-Forested singletrack gives way to scrub meadows and a slow transformation of brown dirt to orange. *There is one short fire detour still in place near Gov’t Reservoir, the detour rejoins the AZT off the Navajo Trail junction.
+Forested singletrack gives way to scrub meadows and a slow transformation of brown dirt to orange.

 The final descent to Stateline drops some 1500′ over a few miles with a series of large radius turns.
 One last hill and the finish is in sight.